 At the Service Delivery Review, you will have the opportunity to see how much blocked time was accumulated and dig deep to identify the root cause before figuring out how to solve it.

-In addition, be wary of the cycle time trends in your workflow.
+Also, be wary of the cycle time trends in your workflow.
 Look out for fluctuations and discuss potentially harmful delays to avoid long-term dangers.

-As a start, keep your discussion focused on the work itself, not the person responsible for it.
+As a start, please keep your discussion focused on the work itself, not the person responsible for it.
 Don’t go on a witch hunt when things don’t go in the way you hoped for, but unite to identify a solution as a team.

 Our experience has shown that the Service Delivery Review can be combined with the other 7 Kanban Cadences in some cases.

 We always start from the initiatives that are currently in progress and look if we can pull in progress any task related to them.
-This way we ensure that the cards we work on are always related to something bigger.
+This way, we ensure that the cards we work on are always related to something bigger.

 We agree on which cards to pull in progress during the week and sync their priority.
 If nothing unexpected appears, we stick to the plan.
 Of course, as life happens, we don’t wait for the next meeting to deal with an emergency.
 Still, during the next retrospective meeting, we go over it and investigate the damage that was done to our flow.

 Service Delivery Reviews are the Kanban way of doing retrospectives.
 They focus on the process and not the people, allowing you to improve your workflow collectively as a team.
 You should hold them regularly, preferably once per week.
-During the meetings you need to:
+During the meetings, you need to:

 During the 30-day trial period you can invite your team and test the application in a production-like enviroment.